vegaprotocol/specs/specs/0010-risk-and-margin-orchestration.md

 * The set (possibly empty) of order book updates
 * The market data

+#### Updating risk factors

 Action is UPDATE RISK FACTORS if:
-* A update risk factors call is not already in progress asynchronously; AND
+* An update risk factors call is not already in progress asynchronously; AND
-* A specified period of time has elapsed (period can = 0 for always recalculate) for re-calculating risk factors (NB in Nicenet / for futures you can do this as often as you like since the calculation is dirt cheap and Edd is definitely not mean)
+* A specified period of time has elapsed (period can = 0 for always recalculate) for re-calculating risk factors (NB in Nicenet / for futures you can do this as often as you like since the calculation is dirt cheap)

 CALL UPDATE RISK FACTORS will also happen on creation of a new market that does not yet have risk factors, as any active market needs to have risk factors.

+Note, when risk factors are updated, the margin levels for all market participants needs to also be calculated (and used by the protocol accordingly).

+#### Getting margin levels

 Action is GET MARGIN LEVELS if:
   * Market data has changed (recalculate ALL margins)